 Country Financial Analysis

-Our Payments to Governments Report for 2018 also shows around $6.2 million in fees paid.
+Our Payments to Governments Report for 2020 also shows payments of around $7 million in fees.